Skip to main content

 What sensate focus is

-Sensate focus is a structured couple touch exercise developed by Masters and Johnson in the 1960s, still the most-prescribed couples sex-therapy homework today.
-The basic structure: alternating non-sexual touch sessions with explicit pre-agreed limits, designed to remove performance pressure and rebuild the couple's sensory/erotic vocabulary.
-It is the closest thing to a "miracle drug" in mainstream sex therapy.
-The tantric version layers in breath synchronization and explicit slow-attention practice.
+Sensate focus is a structured couple touch exercise developed by Masters and Johnson, introduced in their 1970 book Human Sexual Inadequacy, and it has remained the most-prescribed couples homework in mainstream sex therapy for more than fifty years.
+The basic structure is simple: alternating non-sexual touch sessions with explicit pre-agreed limits — no genitals, no orgasm goal — designed to remove performance pressure and rebuild the couple's sensory and erotic vocabulary from the ground up.

 The basic protocol